sjbossa/Challenge9-readme-gen/Develop/README.md

 # Readme Generator Challenge

 ## Description
-Building a Readme file that is generated from the command line using the 'node index.js' command to streamline the documentation process on future projects/challenges
+Creating a README file generator that is executable from the command line using 'node index.js' command to help streamline the documentation process for future projects and challenges

 ##Table of Contents
   1. [Installation](#installation)